JetBrains/kotlin-web-site/docs/topics/sealed-classes.md

 [//]: # (title: Sealed classes)

 _Sealed_ classes and interfaces represent restricted class hierarchies that provide more control over inheritance.
-All direct subclasses s are known when a sealed class is declared.
+All direct subclasses are known when a sealed class is declared.
 No other subclasses may appear outside a module within which the sealed class is defined.
 For example, third-party clients can't extend your sealed class in their code.
 Thus, each instance of a sealed class has a type from a limited set that is known when this class is defined.